philrz/super/docs/formats/_index.md

 With [first-class types](../language/data-types.md#first-class-types), any type can also be a value, which means that in a properly designed query and analytics system based on the super data model, a type can appear anywhere that a value can appear.
-In particular, types can be aggregation keys.
+In particular, types can be grouping keys.

 This is very powerful for data discovery and introspection.
 For example, to count the different shapes of data, you might have a SuperSQL query,